Prospera Properties

 LTB timelines have been a frustration for Ontario landlords for years.
 Non-payment applications (L1) are generally scheduled within a few weeks to a couple of months.
 More complex matters can take longer.

-This is one reason why acting early is so important: the moment a tenant misses rent and the 14-day N4 period passes without payment, file your L1.
+This is one reason why acting early is so important: the moment a tenant misses rent and the 14-day N4 period passes without payment, file your L1 application.
 Don't wait to see if next month improves — you can always withdraw the application if the tenant catches up.

 Practical Advice for London, St. Thomas, and Sarnia Landlords